lusiSargsyan/designPatterns/README.md

 ## Iterator
 This design pattern is one of most used pattern in JDK especially in Collections framework.
 Iterator Design Pattern provides an Iterator object to traverse a collection/container and access its member objects.

+##Mediator

+Mediator design pattern is one of the well known and used Behavioral pattern in Java.
+This pattern is a great choice in case when you have a complicated communication between objects and possible coupling.
+In such cases this pattern suggest as to keep our objects independent and use middleware moderator class which will manage communication between that objects.
+The one of examples of this pattern is Controller class in MVC pattern.
+We can use this pattern for example in GUI applications to connect front and back parts.